scvalex/ltc/docs/interim.md

 \ref{sec:plugable} which we adopted, we believe that adding support for BP would be a straightforward future extension.

+Defining the LTc's synchronization protocol on top of UDP poses significant problems.
+First, UDP makes no guarantee that a sent packet will be received by the destination.
+More problematically, there is no way for the source to tell if a packet was lost or not.
+Worse yet, even assuming a perfect connection that does not lose packets, if the destination does not process them quickly enough, its UDP buffer will spill over causing lost packets.
+So, LTc's synchronization mechanism must be able to make forward progress even if only incomplete updates are available.
+Second, UDP makes no guarantee that sent packets will be received in order.
+This is problematic because the order of updates is important.
+Finally, UDP makes no guarantee that a sent packet will not be received multiple times.
+Again, this is problematic because updates should only be applied once.
+Because BP was designed with systems like LTc in mind, if we used it, it would solve or alleviate all these problems.

 ## Epidemic Updating

 In the previous sections, we mentioned some of the issues surrounding